-Performance outcomes Acceptable outcomes Complies Comments PO4 'High ecological significance wetlands' identified on the Environmental Significance Overlay Maps (OM-004a-o) and 'Waterways' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) and are protected by: (a) maintaining adequate separation distances between waterways/wetlands and development; (b) maintaining and Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO4.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z). n/a The subject site does not contain any mapped waterway buffer. enhancing aquatic and terrestrial habitat including vegetated corridors to allow for native fauna (terrestrial and aquatic) movement; (c) maintaining waterway bank stability by minimising bank erosion and slumping; (d) maintaining water quality by providing buffers to allow filtering of sediments, Where within a 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.2 A minimum buffer of 200 metres is provided between development and the edge of a 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a Not applicable. nutrients and other pollutants; and (e) retaining and improving existing riparian vegetation and existing vegetation associated with a wetland.
+Performance outcomes Acceptable outcomes Complies Comments PO4 'High ecological significance wetlands' identified on the Environmental Significance Overlay Maps (OM-004a-o) and 'Waterways' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) and are protected by: (a) maintaining adequate separation distances between waterways/wetlands and development; (b) maintaining and Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) AO4.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p- z). n/a The realigned boundary avoids all waterway buffers. enhancing aquatic and terrestrial habitat including vegetated corridors to allow for native fauna (terrestrial and aquatic) movement; (c) maintaining waterway bank stability by minimising bank erosion and slumping; (d) maintaining water quality by providing buffers to allow filtering of sediments, Where within a 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.2 A minimum buffer of 200 metres is provided between development and the edge of a 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a Not applicable. nutrients and other pollutants; and (e) retaining and improving existing riparian vegetation and existing vegetation associated with a wetland.
 Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
-Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.3 No stormwater is discharged to a 'Waterway' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a The subject site does not contain any mapped waterway buffer.
+Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.3 No stormwater is discharged to a 'Waterway' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland' identified on the Environmental Significance Overlay Maps (OM-004a-o). n/a The realigned boundary avoids all waterway buffers.

 Performance outcomes Acceptable outcomes Complies Comments Note- An alternative outcome is required to demonstrate that the ecological impacts of stormwater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate stormwater management / treatment (where possible).
 Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland buffer' on Environmental Significance Overlay Maps (OM-004a-o) AO4.4 No wastewater is discharged to a 'Waterway' on Environmental Significance - Waterway Overlay Maps (OM-004p- z) or 'High ecological significance wetland' identified on the Environmental Significance Overlay Map (OM-004a-z).
-Note- A alternative outcome is required to demonstrate that the n/a The subject site does not contain any mapped waterway buffer. ecological impacts of wastewater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate wastewater management / treatment (where possible).
-For assessable developmer nt Wildlife Habitat PO5 Development within a 'Wildlife habitat' area identified on the Environmental Significance Overlay Maps (OM-004a-o): (a) protects and enhances the habitat of Endangered, Vulnerable and Near Threatened AO5 No acceptable outcome is provided ~ Proposed Lot B contains a significant mapped area of wildlife habitat.
-Notwithstanding, proposed Lot B also contains (EVNT) species and local species of significance; (b) incorporates siting and design measures to significant unmapped area suitable to site any future dwelling house.
+Note- A alternative outcome is required to demonstrate that the ecological impacts of wastewater discharge to a 'Waterway' or 'High ecological significance wetland' are mitigated in accordance with PO3 through appropriate wastewater management / n/a The realigned boundary avoids all waterway buffers.
+For assessable developmen treatment (where possible).
+It L L Wildlife Habitat PO5 Development within a 'Wildlife habitat' area identified on the Environmental Significance Overlay Maps (OM-004a-o): (a) protects and enhances the habitat of Endangered, Vulnerable and Near Threatened (EVNT) species and local species of significance; (b) incorporates siting and design measures to AO5 No acceptable outcome is provided n/a The realigned boundary avoids all mapped wildlife habitat.